stefdasca/statement-translator/Kilonova/1400-1499/Processed_1455.md

 $43 \☺\ 1500 = 14571543$
 $23 \☺\ 23 = 46$

-The math teacher promised Mihai a grade of $10$ for the invention, only if he correctly determines the number of even divisors for the result obtained through the “smile” operation.
+The math teacher promised Mihai a grade of $10$ for the invention, only if he correctly determines the number of even divisors for the result obtained through the “smile� operation.
 Thus, Mihai received $N$ pairs of numbers ($a$, $b$) for which he needs to calculate $a \☺\ b$ and determine if the result obtained has even divisors.

 # Task